top of page

 No trace of Lauria or Ashley has ever been found.
 There is a $50,000 reward offered in this case.

-Over the years, investigators focused their attention on two people who'd later be convicted of unrelated killings: Tommy Lee Sells and Jeremy Jones.
-Both confessed to killing the girls, but they were eventually ruled out as suspects.
+Over the years, investigators honed in on two individuals who would later be convicted of unrelated killings: Tommy Lee Sells and Jeremy Jones.
+Both had confessed to killing the girls but were eventually ruled out as suspects.

 "I call it a miracle," says Stansill.

-Investigators later alleged that Welch and two associates, David Pennington and Ronnie Busick, murdered Ashley's parents over a drug debt and then kidnapped the teens, killing them days later.
+• Welch and Associates: Investigators later alleged that Phil Welch, along with associates David Pennington and Ronnie Busick, murdered Ashley’s parents over a drug debt.
+They then kidnapped the teens, ultimately killing them.

-Of the three men, only Busick is still alive.
+• Busick’s Survival: Of the three men, only Ronnie Busick is still alive.

-In 2020, Ronnie Dean Busick (pictured above) pleaded guilty to being an accessory to first-degree murder in the shooting deaths of the two adults and presumed slayings of the girls.
-Busick also told investigators about the participation of two others in the crime, Warren “Phil” Welch and David Pennington (both, by then, deceased).
-Investigators believe the trio killed the Freemans over a drug debt.
+In 2020, Ronnie Dean Busick (pictured above) pleaded guilty to being an accessory to first-degree murder in the shooting deaths of the two adults and the presumed slayings of the girls.
+Busick also revealed the involvement of two others in the crime: Warren “Phil” Welch and David Pennington (both deceased by then).
+Investigators believe that this trio killed the Freemans over a drug debt.

 "I feel like if someone starts shootin' at me, I must be getting close." - Lorene Bible